Azure/go-shuttle/README.md

 ```

 ### Initializing a publisher with duplication detection
-Duplication detection cannot be enabled on topics that already exist.
+Duplication detection cannot be enabled on Service Bus topics that already exist.
+Please think about what capabilities you would like on the Service Bus topic up front at creation time.

 Note that you need to use this [feature](https://docs.microsoft.com/en-us/azure/service-bus-messaging/duplicate-detection) in conjunction with setting a messageID on each message you send.
 Refer to the [Publishing a message with a message ID section](#publishing-a-message-with-a-message-id) on how to do this.